 Guitarists who are also new iPad owners may already take advantage of a guitar-tuning app or a chord instruction guide, but there are also apps available for ameliorating your craft.
-Guitar Lab by TrueFire is an application that brings the guitar lesson to you—wherever you are.
+Guitar Lab, by TrueFire, is an application that brings the guitar lesson to you—wherever you are.
 It’s perfect for the dedicated musician on the go, as it allows you to stream guitar lesson videos.
-Besides videos, each lesson features text, standard notation and guitar tab as well.
-It even supports a diverse lesson plan that includes music genres like the Blues, Rock, Jazz, Acoustic and Country.
-There are even video lessons that feature technique instruction through tab and text guides, as well as short and long instructional videos for everyone from beginner to expert.
+Beside videos, each lesson features text, standard notation, and guitar tab, as well.
+It even supports a diverse lesson plan that includes music genres like the Blues, Rock, Jazz, Acoustic, and Country.
+There are video lessons that feature technique instruction through tab and text guides, as well as short and long instructional videos for everyone, from beginner to expert.
 If you also use any plug-in effects apps, an iPad/guitar interface device would allow you to run your guitar through your new iPad, so you can experiment with different tones and amp models while you stream lessons and learn theory.

 |CameraBag||Easy Realease||FilterStorm||HelloPhoto||LightKit||PhotoShop Express||Photo Sync|

-It’d be impossible to confute the statement that video looks amazing on the new iPad.
-With Full HD video capture and a magnificent 2048 x 1536 Retina display, there’s not a more visually stunning tablet out there.
-And when it comes to apps, the new iPad is the ideal tool to run the latest and greatest applications.
-So, while scouring the apps related to video, I found a handful of them that really unlock the potential the new iPad possesses.
+With a 2048 x 1536 Retina display, it’s hard to confute the statement that video looks amazing on the iPad.
+And when it comes to apps, the iPad is the ideal tool to run the latest and greatest applications.
+So, while scouring the apps related to video, I found a handful of them that really unlock the potential the iPad possesses.

 Probably the most well known of the video apps is iMovie, which is a feature-packed video editing application that lets you create cool little video postcards and other creative clips.
 You can also use iMovie to quickly publish your work on the Web.
-What’s amazing is that you can create and publish your own movies without leaving that sandy beach, chilly ski lodge or wherever you’ve been recording video.
+What’s amazing is that you can create and publish your own movies without leaving that sandy beach, chilly ski lodge, or wherever you’ve been recording video.
 With iMovie, you can record a family member’s birthday party and send it to family overseas—all without leaving the party.
-You can make a recording, start to edit it, then leave the project for a while and come back to it whenever and wherever you like. iMovie may not be a professional videographer’s go-to app, but it is fun to use.
-And with the help of a case that turns into a stand, you can comfortably create movies from anywhere, while also protecting your new iPad during family vacations and sojourns with friends.
+You can record a video, start to edit it, then leave the project for a while and come back to it whenever and wherever you like.
+And with the help of a case that turns into a stand, you can comfortably create movies from anywhere, while also protecting your iPad during family vacations and sojourns with friends.

 Although iMovie is fun and entertaining, it’s not really a professional app.
 However, there are dozens of professional video apps for creative individuals.
-For instance, the DSLR Slate app is designed for all levels of filmmakers from college students to bona fide directors.
+For instance, the DSLR Slate app is designed for all levels of filmmakers, from college students to bona fide directors.
 I believe it’s at least as useful as an authentic film slate—probably even more so.
 Plus, since “slating” shots has become standard practice on sets, you’ll be able to streamline shot logging and post-production work.
-The app features a color chart and selectable running timecode, as well as more traditional input variables including: ISO speed, aperture, shutter speed, white balance, lens, filter and more.
+The app features a color chart and selectable running timecode, as well as more traditional input variables including: ISO speed, aperture, shutter speed, white balance, lens, filter, and more.
 It’s also useful even if you’re just performing shooting tests in diverse lighting conditions.
-Anyone serious about using the DSLR Slate app with their new iPad would also benefit from a heavy-duty case with enhanced grips.
-Some iPad-friendly gloves would be another helpful accessory when you’re shooting on location in January’s biting cold and cutting wind.
+Anyone serious about using the DSLR Slate app with their iPad would also benefit from a heavy-duty case.
+Some iPad-friendly gloves would be another helpful accessory when you’re shooting on location in January’s biting-cold and cutting wind.

-The Retina display on the new iPad is great for watching movies, but it’s also great for fleshing out visual ideas and working with video.
-Wouldn’t it be nice if there were an app that film students, animators, directors, DPs, producers, writers and art directors could use to work on storyboards and visualize their ideas?
-Luckily, Cinemek has developed a mobile Storyboard Composer app with a pre-visualization composer component as well.
-Although it’s not overflowing with accommodating features or a few extra ways to use it, this application does one job very well.
-Owners of the new iPad will be able to use the beautiful Retina display to successfully visualize their own story, show, film or idea.
-Plus, using the Storyboard Composer app in concert with a compatible Bluetooth keyboard will allow you to organize both your visual ideas and your written ideas from the comfort of wherever you happen to be.
+The Retina display on the iPad is great for watching movies, but it’s also great for fleshing out visual ideas and working with video.
+Wouldn’t it be nice if there were an app that film students, animators, directors, DPs, producers, writers, and art directors could use to work on storyboards and visualize their ideas?
+Luckily, Cinemek has developed the mobile Storyboard Composer, which lets you take any pictures you may have from location scouting and add clip art, camera movements, and more to generate storyboards for your upcoming shoots.
+Owners of the iPad will be able to use the Retina display to successfully visualize their own story, show, film, or idea.
+Plus, using the Storyboard Composer app in concert with a compatible Bluetooth keyboard will allow you to organize both your visual and written ideas from the comfort of wherever you happen to be.

-The last app in this article falls somewhere between a pro video tool and a presentation aid.
-The ProPrompter app from Bodelin Technologies features software that allows you to use your new iPad as a smooth-scrolling professional teleprompter.
+The last app in this article can be categorized somewhere between a pro video tool and a presentation aid.
+The ProPrompter app from Bodelin Technologies features software that allows you to use your iPad as a smooth-scrolling professional teleprompter.
 You can use the app to feed an actor lines or you can use it to help remember your own speech or presentation.
-If you have a 4G connected iPad, you can load all your scripts via email from anywhere.
+If you have a 4G-connected iPad, you can load all your scripts via email from anywhere.
 And if you have a Wi-Fi iPad, you can email yourself scripts or speeches from any Wi-Fi hotspot.
 You can also use the free ProPrompter Producer website for unlimited script management.
 One advantage to using the ProPrompter website to manage your scripts and speeches, as opposed to email, is that the website affords greater security.
-If you want to edit a script that’s already loaded into the program or even create an entirely new document, you can do that directly in the app.
-Anybody that wants to take full advantage of the ProPrompter app should also consider investing in a new iPad case/stand combination with an integrated keyboard.
-And, if you want to really turn your iPad into a teleprompter, one of the iPad teleprompter kits may be worth looking into as well.
+If you want to edit a script that’s already loaded into the program, or even create an entirely new document, you can do that directly in the app.
+Anybody who wants to take full advantage of the ProPrompter app should also consider investing in an iPad case/stand combination with an integrated keyboard.
+And, if you want to really turn your iPad into a teleprompter, one of the iPad teleprompter kits may be worth looking into, as well.

-As the introduction of this article stated, these apps are for creative people and professionals in the audio, photography and video/TV/film industries who own a new iPad or even an iPad 2.
+As the introduction of this article stated, these apps are for creative people and professionals in the audio, photography and video/TV/film industries who own an iPad.
 Each app is available from the Apple App Store and there are literally thousands more where these came from.
 I believe all these apps to be of real value, unlike many that just take up space on your tablet’s flash memory.
-I also believe that all of these apps further the potential of the new iPad, rather than limit it to being a multimedia device for entertainment.
-The new iPad is fun, but it’s also a tool that virtually anyone in any industry can use to their advantage.
+I also believe that all of these apps further the potential of the iPad, rather than limit it to being a multimedia device for entertainment.
+The iPad is fun, but it’s also a tool that virtually anyone in any industry can use to their advantage.
 Use yours wisely.